HITECHCRIME/HC_SG71_Commspot_Traitor/README.md

 ## Lyrics

 ```
-ey hallowed duty such a trait (or)
+ey hallowed duty such a trait
-(time) to (out)play the life
+to play the life, caught in draught
-caught in draught, stuck in dreaded flow
-i'm born and dead (now i rest)
+stuck in dreaded flow i'm born and dead (now i rest)
 i was gonna say - away
-treat reflects (---) into rage ya
+treat reflects - into rage (ya)
-deal respect, feel the lies
+deal respect, feel the lies,
-different flex (ey ya)
+different flex (ya)

 grasp the raw excess
 turn it into flaws, that in spades